DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 ## Have a different use case?

-If none of the examples fit your requirements and you encounter any difficulties, let us know on StackOverflow.
+If none of the examples fit your requirements and you encounter difficulties, let us know on StackOverflow.
 We review and answer questions with the [TestCafe](https://stackoverflow.com/questions/tagged/testcafe) tag.